anikachamoli/advance-python-excel-automation/README.md

 ## Project Overview

-You are automating the process of reading, processing, and visualizing sales data from multiple Excel files.
+I am automating the process of reading, processing, and visualizing sales data from multiple Excel files.
 The script performs the following key tasks:

 1. **Data Collection**: It processes `.xlsx` files from the `reports/raw` directory, extracts data from the "Overview" sheet in each file, and appends it to a summary workbook.
 2. **Data Aggregation**: The sales data is grouped by country, and the total sales are calculated for each country.